Reinventing Exploitative Warehouses: Where Good Business Coincides With Decency

 The varied jobs of hub managers unleash more benefits.

-- Way more woman are attracted to the varied position of hub manager.
+- Way more women are attracted to the varied position of hub manager.
 As a result, 60% of warehouse staff are women.

 - Employee turnover is close to zero.
 It's the same rate as in the office.
 That's a good indication of people enjoying the thing they do.
 Plus, it saves a hell of a lot of recruitment and onboarding costs.

 This is where good business coincides with decency.
-People work so much harder and so much better because they're appreciated by their clients.
+People work so much more productively because they're appreciated by their clients.

 A growing success